TanishqLambhate/Hexaware_Python/day_3_sql.md

 ### Database
 - Special software to store data
 - what is cloud = Renting PC
+- why cant we put twitter database in our laptop
 - Cloud Providers

 - Good Server Hard Disk-vibration resistent ,lifespan ,costlier